Above are examples of Fairy Houses built at The Nature Museum in Grafton, VT.

 In Need Of A New Puzzle To Work On?
-Come to Pick Up A Puzzle Day at the Dickinson Memorial Library on Saturday, March 6th, 10am-11:30am.
+Come to Pick Up A Puzzle Day at the Dickinson Memorial Library on Saturday, June 5th, 10am-11:30am.
 This event is free and open to all.
-We have dozens of new-to-you puzzles (for kids and adults) that were generously donated for our ongoing winter puzzle swap.
-Come to the back door of the library and our door monitor will let you in – masks on please!
+We have dozens of new-to-you puzzles (for kids and adults) that were generously donated for our ongoing puzzle swap.
+Come to the back door of the library – masks on please!
 Questions?
 Email us at firstname.lastname@example.org

 How Does The Puzzle Swap Work?
 Thanks to a generous community we have been collecting donated puzzles since November and every few weeks host a Pick Up A Puzzle Day at the library.
 This event is free and open to anyone.
 During the event the puzzles are laid out in the downstairs library community room for folks to browse and choose 1 or 2 puzzles to take home with them.
 There is no time limit on how long you may keep the puzzles.
 If you love the puzzle you may keep it forever, if you enjoyed it but would like to pass it on then drop it off in our puzzle donation box.
 We follow Covid precautions by quarantining donated puzzles for a week and on Pick Up A Puzzle Days there is a door monitor to make sure no more than 4 guests are in the community room at a time, with masks on.
 When Is The Next Pick Up A Puzzle Day?
 Date and time of the next puzzle event will be posted here, on our facebook page, and on the Northfield nextdoor.com message board.

-Now Accepting Donations of Children’s Puzzles!
-The Friends of the Dickinson Memorial Library are expanding the Winter Puzzle Swap program to include children’s puzzles.
-If you have puzzles you wish to donate (any size!) you may drop them off in our Puzzle Donation Box that is next to the back door of the Dickinson Library – please make sure the box is secured with tape or string or in a ziplock bag so the pieces don’t fall out.
-Or next Pick Up A Puzzle Day will be coming soon – stay tuned for more details!
+Still Accepting Puzzle Donations!
+If you have puzzles – in good condition and with no missing pieces – you wish to donate (any size!) you may drop them off in our Puzzle Donation Box that is next to the back door of the Dickinson Memorial Library – please make sure the box is secured with tape or string or the pieces are in a ziplock bag.
+Or next Pick Up A Puzzle Day will be posted on this site, on our facebook page, and announced through our email newsletter.
 Questions?
 Email us at email@example.com

 Join our email list!
 Keep up to date with Friends of the Library events, news, and fundraisers.